PSLmodels/OG-Core/README.rst

 AEI/BYU Dynamic Tax Scoring Model
 =================================

-A Brigham Young University Macroeconomics and Computational Laboratory project in conjunction with the Open Source Policy Center at the American Enterprise Instititute.
+A Brigham Young University Macroeconomics and Computational Laboratory project in conjunction with the Open Source Policy Center at the American Enterprise Institute.

 Abstract
 ========